autoplot/documentation/javadoc/org/das2/qds/util/AsciiParser.md

-# org.das2.qds.util.AsciiParserClass for reading ASCII tables into a QDataSet.
-This parses a file by breaking
+# org.das2.qds.util.AsciiParser

- it up into records, and passing the record off to a delegate record parser.
+Class for reading ASCII tables into a QDataSet.
+This parses a file by breaking it up into records, and passing the record off to a delegate record parser.
  The record parser then breaks up the record into fields, and each field is parsed by a delegate field parser.
 Each column of the table has a Unit, field name,